-1. Leverage Amazon and Google suggest for keyword research
+1. Leverage Amazon and Google suggestions for keyword research

-What do most people when they intent to buy something?
+What do most people do when they want to buy something?
 They Google it or they go straight to Amazon and look for it.
-So the fist and easiest step of your keyword research is literally this one: go to Amazon and insert the name of the object you want to sell.
-See all these options???
-They look exactly like the ones Google suggests when you search for a product right?
+So the first and easiest step of your keyword research is literally this: go to Amazon and insert the name of the object you want to sell.
+See all these options?
+They look exactly like the ones Google suggests when you search for a product, right?
 Well, that’s the info you need to start working on your SEO strategy.

 You can take all these ideas and list them in a spreadsheet or be more efficient and use the Amazon keyword tool.

-Yes, you are not free from this, I am afraid.
-So get ready to make a list of your competitors and start “stealing” their keywords.
-You can use a tool like Ahrefs for that or just search for a keyword in Google, choose your main competitors and analyze the categories and products of their websites.
-This will be key for you to plan your e-commerce SEO strategy.
+Make a list of your competitors and start “stealing” their keywords.
+You can use a tool like Ahrefs or just search for a keyword in Google, choose your main competitors and analyze the categories and products of their websites.
+This will be key for you to plan your ecommerce SEO strategy.

-Make sure you are using only the keywords that apply to your business and that you have set up breadcrumbs properly.
-How would you know that?!
-Easy!
-If you’ve done it correctly, then your URLs should look like that: site.com > category > subcategory.
+Make sure you use only the keywords that apply to your business and that you have established breadcrumbs properly.
+How would you know?
+Your URLs should be like this: site.com > category > subcategory.

 3. Are you using the right keywords?

-There is a way to know it.
-If you have not used Ahrefs or some other SEO tool, you probably don’t really know for sure whether your keywords are the right ones.
-Well, this can be tested.
+If you have not used Ahrefs or another SEO tool, you don’t know for sure whether your keywords are the right ones.
+Fortunately, this can be tested.

-I’m sure you have heard about Google’s Keyword Planner, but if you have not, let me tell you that you are going to love it.
-Although it does not give you the keyword difficulty, you can clearly see data for search volume and CPC (keep in mind that a high CPC indicates a high buyer intent).
+Google’s Keyword Planner, clearly shows you data for search volume and CPC (bear in mind that high CPC indicates a high buyer intent).

-Now try to organize data based on volume, buyer intent and difficulty (if you have that data) and you’ll have the list of keyworkds to work with.
+Try to organize data based on volume, buyer intent and difficulty (if you have that data) and you’ll have your list of keywords to work with.

 4. Is your site architecture correct?

-Keywords are really useful to organize your site too.
-Why?
-Because they are the basis of your category and product pages and therefore, the basis of the navigation of your site too.
+Keywords are really useful to organize your site, too, because they are the basis of your category and product pages and therefore, the basis of the navigation of your site.

-- Navigation from a page to another should take less than three clicks
+• Navigation from page to page should take less than three clicks

 5. On-page SEO and content marketing should be aligned

-Quality content can get you loads of external backlinks.
-Then you can funnel that link authority from your content to your product and category pages.
-That’s why you have to take care of on-page SEO for:
+Quality content can help you create external backlinks.
+You can then funnel that link authority from your content to your product and category pages.
+This means addressing on-page SEO for:

-Now, before you keep moving forward with your e-commerce SEO strategy, let me tell you something very important: e-commerce websites should focus on reviews and images.
+Before you continue with your e-commerce SEO strategy, remember that e-commerce websites should also focus on reviews and images.

 Using the right keywords is crucial for a successful SEO strategy.
 For example, you can use Google and Amazon for keyword research.
 Also, organizing your data based on volume, buyer intent and difficulty can provide you with a good list of keywords to work with.